gaboesquivel/gaboesquivel/content/cv/web3.md

 featured:
   - company: Bitlauncher
     achievements:
-      - Built the launchpad on Next.js 14, Supabase, viem, and wagmi.
+      - Owned product and technical direction for the launchpad from concept through delivery.
-      - Built token bridge flows for USDT, USDC, and BITUSD into protocol tokens.
+      - Built bridge flows for USDT, USDC, and BITUSD into protocol tokens.
       - Integrated Gnosis auction contracts with wallet UX and realtime balance updates.
       - Built a custom EVM indexer using WebSocket event subscriptions.
   - company: Opyn